Flexible-step Model Predictive Control based on Generalized Lyapunov Functions: Main results

 where $\boldu^{*-}_{[0:N_p-1]}$ is the previous control strategy.
 Theorem~\ref{thm:rec_feas} guarantees that there exists a feasible $u^{N_p}$, such that the resulting controller $[\boldu^{*-}_{[0:N_p-1]},u^{N_p}]$ will satisfy \adc.
 This implies that with the standard MPC assumption, which was generalized by Assumption~\ref{assump:loc_feedback_recfeas}, constraint~\eqref{eqn:adc_stdMPC} is always satisfied, meaning that it does not further restrict the feasible controls.
 Here, the constraint \adc~demands a strict descent of the objective function $V$ after \emph{one} time step; this corresponds exactly to the standard MPC setting. \oprocend } \end{remark}

 \begin{remark} {\em In the standard MPC setting, as discussed in Remark~\ref{rmk:recov_stand_MPC}, the Lyapunov function is chosen to be the objective function.
 In Problem~\ref{prob:ho-dclf} the Lyapunov function can generally be a different function.
-It has already been shown in the past~\cite{JP-VN-JD:98,1AB:98,MS-MD:90} that a different Lyapunov function than the objective function can be used to guarantee stability.
+Ultimately, both, the optimization and the stabilization, seek zero state and control, nevertheless, focussing solely on one may hurt the overall objective.
+It has already been shown in the past~\cite{JP-VN-JD:98,1AB:98,MS-MD:90,PM-NE-PC:05} that it can be beneficial to choose a different Lyapunov function than the objective function to guarantee stability.
 However, the consideration of \hodclf s is novel, as they do not only depend on the state but also on the control input.
 Moreover, note that if $m=N_p$ and $q$ is greater than zero, the last function value that is considered in \adc~in Problem~\ref{prob:ho-dclf} is $V(x^{N_p}, [u^{N_p}, \dots,u^{N_p+q-1}])$.
 In other words, we will consider control inputs which go beyond the prediction horizon and help us decrease $V$ on average.
-This occurs in general if $m + q>N_p$. \oprocend} \end{remark}
+This occurs in general if $m + q>N_p$.\oprocend} \end{remark}

+\begin{remark} \em As mentioned in the previous remark, the proposed flexible-step MPC does not rely on the objective function as the Lyapunov function.
+Instead, the proofs of Theorem~\ref{thm:algo_convtozero} and \ref{thm:algo_conv} utilize the properties of a \hodclf~and not the positive definiteness of the cost function $f_0$.
+Assuming positive definiteness allows us, however, to recover standard MPC from flexible-step MPC (Remark~\ref{rmk:recov_stand_MPC}). \oprocend \end{remark}